 In addition to meditation (which requires a very lengthy training), near-death experiences can also be induced through lucid dreams and by using substances.

 An experienced lucid dreamer who is familiar with the phenomenology of near-death experiences (and perhaps even one who is not familiar with it) can rather easily create a dream that emulates an NDE.
 This would just be a dream and not a real NDE.
 Though some would argue that NDEs are just dreams…

 In Tibetan Yoga, lucid dreaming is practiced for exactly this purpose: to prepare oneself for death by experiencing a similar state of consciousness.

 For the time being, NDEs are a gray area for science.
-There is some scientific evidence that those going through such experiences are in fact NOT hallucinating.
+There is some scientific evidence that those going through such experiences are NOT hallucinating.
 There are scores more questions that need to be answered though.

 From the perspective of the lucid dreaming and OBE enthusiast, the existence of this phenomenon is confirmation that meditation-triggered OBEs are not mere hallucinations either.
-They may be constructs of the mind, but by harnessing the unlimited power of the mind, they do in fact offer a true glimpse into what awaits us on the “other side.”
+They may be constructs of the mind, but by harnessing the unlimited power of the mind, they do offer a true glimpse into what awaits us on the “other side.”

-The after effects of NDEs entail reactions of the “I have seen the light” kind.
-What is certain is that NDEs trigger an altered state of consciousness best replicated by meditation induced OBEs.
+The after-effects of NDEs entail reactions of the “I have seen the light” kind.
+What is certain is that NDEs trigger an altered state of consciousness best replicated by meditation-induced OBEs.